DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 - **Relative Addresses**
   Addresses expressed as an offset into a given library or executable.
   Can be used by backend symbolication to generate debug names etc.
-  These follow the [blazezym](https://github.com/libbpf/blazesym) format for normalized addresses.
+  - `build_id`:
+    A string identifying the build id of the module the address belongs to.
+    For example, GNU build ids are hex strings "9944168df12b0b9b152113c4ad663bc27797fb15".
+    Pdb build ids can be stored as a concatenation of the guid and the age (using a well-known separator).
-  - `file_offset`:
+  - `build_id_type`:
+    The type of the `build_id`.
+E.g. "SHA1/GNU/GO/PDB/PE".
+  - `file_type`: The file type of the module containing the symbol, e.g. "ELF", "PDB", etc.
-    The relative offset of the symbol, in the base file
+  - `relative_address`: The relative offset of the symbol in the base file, given as a hexidecimal string.
-  - `meta`:
-    Metadata to allow the backend symbolizer to identify the file that symbol is in.
-    Currently, this includes the file type: "Apk", "Elf" or "Unknown", as well as the `path` and `build_id` identifying the file.
+  - `path`: The path to the module containing the symbol.
 - **Debug information (e.g. "names")**
   Human readable debug information representing the location of the stack frame in the high-level code.
   Note that this is a best effort collection: for optimized code, it may be difficult to associate a given instruction back to file, line and column.